mj-hwang/cs182-deep-neural-network/README.md

 # CV, NLP, and RL projects in CS 182: Designing, Visualizing and Understanding DNNs (spring 2020)

-**This repository contains past projects I've completed in CS 182/282A, which I took in Berkeley EECS department under Prof. John Canny, in spring2020.**
+**This repository contains past projects I've completed in CS 182/282A, which I took in Berkeley EECS department under Prof. John Canny, in spring 2020.**

 Followings are those projects and related materials covered/implemented in each project.